astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 astronomerinc/ap-airflow:1.10.5-9-buster-onbuild
 astronomerinc/ap-airflow:1.10.5-9-buster
 ```
 > **Note:** While `-onbuild` and `<build-number>` are optional, we recommend including them for most upgrades.
-If you have your own build, test, and publish workflows that are layered on top of the Astronomer Airflow images, then removing `<build-number>` is appropriate.
+If you have your own build, test, and publish workflows that are layered on top of the Astronomer Airflow images, then removing `<build-number>` is appropriate because images including `<build-number>` are immutable.

 ## Step 2: Check Permissions